 After collecting some data, it’s time to optimize your Google My Business Listing.

-- Adding photos and video on a regular basis.
+- Adding photos and videos on a regular basis

-- Using the Google My Business Q&A feature
+- Using the Google My Business questions and answers feature

-- Creating Google My Business Posts for business updates
+- Create Google My Business posts to share updates

-If you’re still unsure, use insights provided by a Google My Business audit to improve your listing.
-The creation and setup of a Google My Business profile is just scratching the surface of a Local SEO strategy, but this step-by-step Google My Business guide should help ensure that your’re on the right track.
+If you’re still unsure, use this Google My Business audit template to improve your listing.
+The creation and setup of a Google My Business profile is just scratching the surface of a Local SEO strategy, but this step-by-step Google My Business setup guide should help ensure that you’re on the right track.